angular/angular/aio/content/guide/deprecations.md

 This section lists all of the currently-deprecated features, which includes template syntax, configuration options, and any other deprecations not listed in the [Deprecated APIs](#deprecated-apis) section above.
 It also includes deprecated API usage scenarios or API combinations, to augment the information above.

+{@a bazelbuilder}
+### Bazel builder and schematics

+Bazel builder and schematics were introduced in Angular Labs to let users try out Bazel without having to manage Bazel version and BUILD files.
+This feature has been deprecated.
+For more information, please refer to the [migration doc](https://github.com/angular/angular/blob/master/packages/bazel/src/schematics/README.md).

 {@a wtf}
 ### Web Tracing Framework integration